-Yakushima is a beautiful island which belongs to Kagoshima prefecture.
+Yakushima is a beautiful island part of Kagoshima prefecture in the southern Kyushu region.
 About 90% of the island is covered by mountainous areas and forests, and visitors can have a memorable experience in the abundant nature.
-Some parts of the island are designated as a UNESCO World Heritage Site, one of the 23 UNESCO sites in Japan, and parts of Yakushima appear in some scenes in the famous Ghibli animation film “Princess Mononoke”.
+About 20% of the island is designated as UNESCO World Heritage Site, one of the 23 UNESCO sites in Japan, and parts of Yakushima appear in some scenes in the famous Ghibli animation film “Princess Mononoke”.

 1. Yakusugi Land Course

-Yakusugi Land Course is the easiest hiking trail, also suitable for beginners and children.
-It consists of four courses with different length and sightseeing spots.
-The shortest one takes only 30 minutes with satisfying experiences in beautiful nature.
+Yakusugi Land Course is the easiest hiking trail and also suitable for beginners and children.
+The trail consists of four courses of different length and sightseeing spots.
+The shortest one takes only 30 minutes to complete and offers a satisfying experiences in beautiful nature.
 There are several pathways and bridges which offers a safe hiking experience for visitors.

-“Kuguri Sugi” is another sightseeing spot on Yakusugi Land Course.
-The tree consists of what were once in fact two different trees, but one of them leaned to the other and merged into one tree.
+“Kuguri Sugi” is another sightseeing spot along the Yakusugi Land Course.
+The tree consists of what were once in fact two different trees, but they grew towards each other and eventually merged into one single tree.
 It currently has two trunks and visitors can walk through it!

-There are other famous trees such as “Tenchu Sugi” which is claimed as one of the tallest cedar trees in Yakushima.
-You can choose a preferable course from 30, 50, 80, and 150-minute-long depending on the length.
+There are other famous trees such as “Tenchu Sugi” claimed as one of the tallest cedar trees in Yakushima.
+You can choose different courses ranging between 30, 50, 80, and 150-minute-long depending on the length.
 Although the trails are easy to explore and relatively flat, make sure to wear suitable shoes such as comfortable sneakers or even better mountain shoes.

 2. Shiratani Unsui Gorge Course

-Thanks to the well-preserved environment, Yakushima is a home to various kinds of animals creating an ideal eco-system.
+Thanks to the well-preserved environment, Yakushima is a home to various kinds of animals creating an ideal ecosystem.
 You will get a chance to run into wildlife on your way exploring the deep forest such as deer and monkeys.
-Please keep an appropriate distance and avoid touching them though!
+Please keep an appropriate distance and avoid feeding and petting them.

 3. Jomon Sugi Round Trip

-Jomon Sugi Round Trip is the hardest and most difficult hiking trail in Yaushima.
-It takes about 9 hours for a round trip, and you need to walk over 22 kilo meters which includes steep trails and mountainous areas.
+Jomon Sugi Round Trip is the hardest and most difficult hiking trail in Yakushima.
+It takes about 9 hours for a round trip, and you need to walk over 22 kilometers.
+The trail includes steep trails and mountainous areas.
 As the course has a difference in elevation of 700 meters, it is for advanced people with enough hiking experiences.
 Better hiking gear and equipment is required to support a safe hiking as well.

 “Jomon Sugi” is one of the highlights among the all tourist attractions in Yakushima and you may have seen pictures of it in travel books before.
 It is estimated to be over 2,000 to 7,000 years old, and known as one of the oldest and largest trees in Japan!
 It has been visited by a number of tourists as an iconic attraction every year.
 The extraordinary size and powerful appearance will give you an unforgettable moment!
 It is undoubtedly included in a part of UNESCO World Heritage Site.